DavideDaniel/React-UI-with-Data-Visualization/README.md

 ### To run
 `$ npm install` - install dependencies

-`$ npm start` - runs the grunt task, browserify the app and launch the websocket server
+`$ npm start` - runs the grunt task to convert the JSX, browserify the app and launch the websocket server

 ### What this does...